-Addex Therapeutics' strategy is to develop compounds generated from its proprietary allosteric modulation discovery platform in rare, orphan, movement disorders caused by imbalances within the glutamatergic system.
+Addex' strategy is to develop compounds generated from its proprietary allosteric modulation discovery platform in rare, orphan, movement disorders caused by imbalances within the glutamatergic system.
 Management targets three key orphan drug opportunities: 1) dipraglurant IR with proof-of-concept in Parkinson's disease levodopa-induced dyskinesia (PD-LID); 2) dipraglurant ER in focal cervical dystonia; and 3) ADX71441 in Charcot-Marie-Tooth type 1A neuropathy.
-Addex also has an ongoing partnership with Janssen Pharmaceuticals Inc. (JPI) for ADX71149 in an undisclosed major central nervous system (CNS) disorder, and collaborations with the US National Institutes of Health (NIH) for ADX71441 in addiction.
-With cash life through 2017, Addex is actively seeking funding (grants, academic, patient group and corporate partnerships; private placements) to advance its key projects through their next value inflection point, phase II trials.
-We derive a risk-adjusted NPV of CHF 5.0/share (assuming a 57% dilution to raise CHF 20 mn), a WACC of 7.0% and a 15% success probability for lead project dipraglurant IR in PD-LID.
-Addex' risk profile is Speculative given the early stage pipeline, limited cash life, and the necessity to attract sufficient funds timely.
+Addex is also pursuing a collaboration strategy to advance its portfolio including partnerships with: 1) Janssen Pharmaceuticals Inc. (JPI) for ADX71149 in epilepsy: 2) Pierre Fabre Pharmaceuticals on mGluR3 for CNS disorders: 3) the US National Institutes of Health (NIH) for ADX71441 in addiction; and 4) other academic institution and patient advocacy groups.
+With cash life into 2017, Addex is actively seeking funding (grants, academic, patient group and corporate partnerships; private placements) to advance its key projects through their next value inflection point, phase II trials.
+We derive a risk-adjusted NPV of CHF 5.2/share (assuming a 57% dilution to raise CHF 20 mn), a WACC of 7.0% and a 15% success probability for lead project dipraglurant IR in PD-LID.
+Addex' risk profile is Speculative given the early stage pipeline, limited cash life, and the necessity to attract sufficient funds on a timely basis.

-Kev catalysts:
+Key catalysts:

 - 1) US orphan drug designation (ODD) of dipraglurant IR in PD-LID.
 A successful ODD grant should lead to lower development hurdles and costs, and faster timelines with 7 years of US market exclusivity in PD-LID. - 2) Phase IIa development of dipraglurant ER in cervical dystonia.
-A proof-of-concept (POC) trial is planned to start in H1 2016 with results in 2016.
-Positive POC results would lead to a CHF 4.3 per share jump in our risk-adjusted NPV. - 3) New major CNS indication for ADX71149.
-Partner JPI is expected to announce a new major CNS indication around year-end with POC trials to start in 2016.
-ADX71149 has already demonstrated POC as an add-on therapy for treating negative symptoms of schizophrenia.
+A proof-ofconcept (POC) trial is planned to start in H1 2016 with results in 2016.
+Positive POC results would lead to a CHF 3.8 per share jump in our risk-adjusted NPV. - 3) Start phase I ADX71441 in CMT 1A.
+Phase I development of ADX71441 in CMT 1A (Charcot-Marie-Tooth 1A) neuropathy, a rare neurological disorder that leads to disability at early age, is planned to start in H1 2016 with results in 2016.